-Content: Our virtual education programming focuses on sustainability, waste management, grassland and wetland ecology, park development, and environmental restoration and is aligned with New York State science standards.
-Our virtual programming is flexible, and we are happy to work with you to adapt the content to your students.
-Pre- and post-field trip activities are available for some lessons and will be shared after registration.
+Thank you for your interest in virtual education at Freshkills Park!
+Our virtual education programming focuses on sustainability, waste management, grassland and wetland ecology, park development, and environmental restoration.
 If you would like an education opportunity that is not on this list, please contact Rachel at raronson@freshkillspark.org.

-Note: Because of limited WiFi bandwidth at the park and the desire to prioritize interaction and discussion, these field trips are not conducted live from the park, but do include highly interactive video, images, audio, and 360-degree imagery.
+Note: Because of limited WiFi bandwidth at the park and the desire to prioritize interaction and discussion, these field trips are not conducted from the park, but do include highly interactive video, images, audio, and 360-degree imagery.
+Specific sessions are dependent on availability.